These Caramel Pecan Chocolate Chip Cookies are chewy, soft, with a nutty crunch and gooey caramel. You’ll love this easy, no-chill cookie recipe!

 Ingredient Notes

-• Butter – Softened butter makes cookies soft and chewy without spreading too much.
+• Unsalted Butter – Softened butter makes cookies soft and chewy without spreading too much.
+Use my guide on how to soften butter quickly!

-• Sweeteners – We use a combination of brown sugar and granulated sugar in this recipe.
+• Sweeteners – I use a combination of brown sugar and granulated sugar in this recipe for a chewy texture with a crispy outside.

 • Vanilla – Pure vanilla extract is essential for flavoring the dough and enhancing the taste of the chocolate and caramel.

-• Dry ingredients – You will need flour, baking powder and salt.
+• Dry ingredients – You will need flour, baking soda, and salt.

 • Milk chocolate morsels – Feel free to swap them out for semi-sweet chocolate chips or dark chocolate!